rramaswamy2/csv-file-upload-spring-boot/README.md

 ```
 use POSTMAN REST API client to test the REST API endpoints mentioned above.

-default server port is 8080 for tomcat web server.
+default server port is 8080 for tomcat web server embedded in the executable spring boot JAR.

 also refer below the configured application.properties below